ngMorocco/ngx-darija/README.md

 ## Prepare the env

-To fetch the `Angular In Darija` video sessions you will need to create a Google API key.
+To fetch `Angular In Darija` video sessions you will need to create a Google API key.

 - follow these [instructions](https://developers.google.com/maps/documentation/maps-static/get-api-key?hl=en) to set up an API key with your Google account